 - Examination of Conscience

-(Bonus resource: If you want to teach the step-by-step process for going to confession, check out this “How to Go to Confession” video here.”)
+If you want to teach the step-by-step process for going to confession, check out the “How to Go to Confession” video at the bottom of the page.
 I explained each step and the prayers that go along with it pointing them to places where they could find the prayers now and where they will be able to find them when they go to their actual First Reconciliation.

 Examination of Conscience Box Activity